swaptacular/swpt_accounts/protocol.rst

   values of ``signal_ts`` and ``signal_seqnum`` fields in the received message, to the values of these fields in the latest processed `ConfigureAccount`_ message [#]_ .
-If the received message turns out to be an old one, it SHOULD be ignored.
+If the received message turns out to be an old one, it MUST be ignored.
 Otherwise, an attempt MUST be made to update the account's configuration with the requested new configuration.
 If the new configuration has been successfully applied, an `AccountChange`_ message containing the new configuration MUST be sent.
 Otherwise a `RejectedConfig`_ message